kxpedro/MMORPGTheWitcher-nodejs/README.md

 # MMO RPG based on The Witcher Game Series

 An simple browser game based on The Witcher game series.
-The proposition of this mini project it was to make a browser game with node.js using mongodb and some jquery functions.
+The proposition of this mini project it was to make a browser game with node.js using mongodb and some jquery functions, not to mention the libraries: consign, express, body-parser, express-validator, express-session, nodemon and crypto.

 ---